 User centricity means designing stuff for customers rather than for internal stakeholders.
-Too often features and new products are added for internal stakeholders rather because that’s what customers need or want.
-Rather than fixing or improving the existing product managers often decide to pour money and resources into launching a shiny new feature because that is perceived as sexier rather than dealing with existing shit.
+Too often features and new products are added for internal stakeholders because that’s what customers need or want.
+Rather than fixing or improving the existing product, managers often decide to pour money and resources into launching a shiny new feature.
+This is because it is seen as sexier, rather than dealing with existing shit.

 3. Fix Shit First.

 On a similar vein Craig Sullivan pointed out that the biggest problem facing users is broken shit and poorly designed user experiences.
 All too often people focus on persuasion and motivation of visitors rather than fixing and improving usability.
 If you want to shift the needle you are much more likely to achieve this by addressing these two issues first.

 4. Accessibility Is Often Neglected: